mlinzze/mlinzze.github.io/index.markdown

 **About**

 I am an environmental economist.
-My main research interests are climate change and sustainable development.
+My main [research interests](https://mlinsenmeier.com/research/) are climate change and sustainable development.
 I work as Professor of Environmental Economics at the newly founded [Center for Critical Computational Studies](https://www.c3s-frankfurt.de/) at [Goethe University in Frankfurt am Main](https://www.goethe-university-frankfurt.de/en).
 I am also a [Wuebben Foundation Fellow](https://www.wuebben-stiftung-wissenschaft.org/en/home) and a Research Affiliate of the [CESifo Research Network](https://www.ifo.de/en/cesifo/cesifo-homepage).
-Most of my [research](https://mlinsenmeier.com/research/) seeks to quantify the consequences of climate change and to improve our understanding of how we can better adapt to them.

 My research seeks to contribute to public debate and to better [policies](https://mlinsenmeier.com/policy/).
 Some of my work involves collaboration with the [International Monetary Fund](https://www.imf.org/), the [World Bank](https://www.worldbank.org/), and other national and international organisations.